 It will do this by:

 This assessment will enable the Regulator, social landlords, tenants and other customers to identify areas of strong performance and areas which require improvement.

+During 2021 the Scottish Government are reviewing the Charter with a view to implementing a revised Charter from April 2022.
 The current Charter will continue to apply until the Scottish Parliament approves a revised Charter.

 A copy of the Charter is available on the Scottish Government’s website, a link to which can be found in the 'Related Sites' section of this page.

 Housing Services Annual Reports can be viewed via the 'Related Links' section of this page.